justinfat/justinfat.github.io/Preprocessor_HW/README.md

 $ ../node_modules/.bin/parcel ./parcel/index.pug --port [port]
 ```
 In the above command, please replace **[port]** to an appropriate value.
-Then, open http://luffy.ee.ncku.edu.tw:[port] in your browser.
+Then, open http://luffy.ee.ncku.edu.tw:[port] in the browser.
+If you just run on localhost, please open http://localhost:[port] in the browser.

 For example, if you replace [port] to 9876,
-then please open http://luffy.ee.ncku.edu.tw:9876 in the browser.
+then please open http://luffy.ee.ncku.edu.tw:9876 or http://localhost:9876 int the browser.

 ## If you want to compile pug, sass, and ts files separately
 ### Step 1: pug to html